Belated Birthday Blogging

 Five fingers (on each hand)…were made for chores and creating and cuddling and caring

-How fortunate we are if able to have our hands and fingers forever occupied.
+How fortunate we are to have full use of our hands and fingers and to have them frequently occupied.
 During a typical day mine will open cans of cat food and comfort kittens, carry things from here to there, sort and organize clutter, handwrite and type, cook (occasionally these days though once very often) and clean.
-Sometimes I’m in awe that my fingers can create such variety – from the simple paper aeroplane my Dad showed me how to fold….to a complex Beethoven piano sonata my music teacher showed me how to play.
+Sometimes I’m in awe that my fingers can create such variety – from the simple paper aeroplane my Dad showed me how to fold….to a complex Beethoven piano sonata my music teacher taught me how to play.
 And I wonder how many times these hands have cuddled babies and how many nappies they have changed over the years..and how many more yet to come.

 Five healthy pregnancies

 I was blessed to have five full term pregnancies result in the arrival of six beautiful babies – Amy Mellicent 7lb 13oz, Timothy Mark 9lb 11oz, Geoffrey Stephen 9lb 6oz, Patrick Ainsley 8lb 9 and a half oz, Samuel Alexander 8lb 5 and a half oz and Michael Christopher 7lb 2oz.
-There are well documented accounts of these pregnancies and births in the family archives.
+There are well documented accounts of these pregnancies and births in the family archives and various parenting magazines.
+And now I am blessed to have six grown up children, all very special and much loved adults.
+My life’s greatest achievements.

 Seven colours of the rainbow